burnoutberni/someone-is-wrong-on-the-internet/README.md

 ### Features

 - **Site-Specific Support**: Only works on explicitly supported sites defined in `sites.json` for better accuracy
+- **Dynamic Context Menu**: Right-click menu appears only on supported sites
 - **Shadow DOM Support**: Works with modern sites that use shadow DOM (like derstandard.at)
 - **AI-Powered Replies**: Generates contextual, witty responses using OpenAI-compatible APIs
 - **Multi-language Support**: Supports English, Chinese, Hindi, Spanish, French, German, Arabic, Japanese, Russian, Italian and Swedish